libp2p/specs/peer-ids/peer-ids.md

 Peer IDs are derived by hashing the encoded public key with [multihash][multihash].
-Keys that serialize to more than 42 bytes must be hashed using sha256 multihash, keys that serialize to at most 42 bytes must be hashed using the "identity" mulish codec.
+Keys that serialize to more than 42 bytes must be hashed using sha256 multihash, keys that serialize to at most 42 bytes must be hashed using the "identity" multihash codec.

 Specifically, to compute a peer ID of a key: